-My First Year Speaking
+My First Year Speaking at Software Engineering Conferences

-For almost a year now I've been applying for (and speaking) at tech conferences.
-Midway through 2017, I made a goal for myself to speak at at least four conferences in a year, and I'm really happy to have accomplished that goal.
+For over a year now I’ve been applying for (and speaking) at tech conferences.
+Midway through 2017, I made a goal for myself to speak at at least four conferences in a year, and I’m really happy to have accomplished that goal.

 Along the way, I’ve run into many other developers who asked me about how I got into speaking and what my process was like, so I wanted to put this post together as a resource for prospective tech conference speakers.
 Whether you’re just starting your career out or you’re retired, you can definitely speak at a conference if that’s something you want to do.
 Here’s how I did it:

 A lot of smart people with good advice will tell you to be selective and carefully craft a proposal for only a few conferences that are a great fit for your talk(s).
 That’s not how I did it.

 Honestly, I didn’t know enough about my talks, the audiences I was addressing, or how difficult it would be to get accepted to be picky, so I figured I would just cast a wide net to start out.
 First, I created a huge list of conferences, set up a notification system for myself (you can use it too), and started submitting 1-5 applications every week.
 The conferences I chose were mostly developer-focused, but a few were management or general technology oriented events.